Check out all the documents you might need for your next home loan so that you can ace the process and get financed fast.

 Lenders also need information about your credit.
 As such, giving them these relevant details right away may result in them looking more favorable at you.
 After all, it shows them that you're honest and straightforward about your debts and that you are serious about getting approved for a mortgage with them.

-Like most home shoppers in Seattle, you'd want to secure the best deal possible.
-At the same time, you want to take your time in gathering all documents, since this is key to faster loan processing.
+Like most homeowners and home shoppers in Seattle, you'd want to secure the best deal possible.
+At the same time, you want to invest the time in gathering all documents, since this is key to faster loan processing.

 So, based on the information we shared with you above, you now have an idea of the paperwork you'd need to supply the lender.
 But to make it even simpler, we'll break them down by type below.